-Between the health and economic crisis linked to the Covid19 virus, and the security crises which are shaking the Middle East, the Mediterranean, Asia and Eastern Europe, there is no lack of concerns for French political leaders in defense, public finance and industry.
-But while these files are managed today in isolation, a global vision would make it possible to envisage solutions meeting all the needs and contextual requirements.
+Between the health and economic crisis linked to the Covid19 virus, and the security crises shaking the Middle East, the Mediterranean, Asia and Eastern Europe, there is no shortage of concerns for French politicians in in charge of defense, public finances and industry.
+But while these files are now managed in isolation, a global vision would allow us to consider solutions that meet all the needs and contextual requirements.

 Strengthening French armies, a pressing need

 Although the 2019-2025 Military Programming Law has undoubtedly made it possible to to suppress capacity bleeding which has affected the French armies for over 20 years, it has not, and will not allow, meet the real needs of the military in terms of format and equipment in the coming decade.
 For the time being, this LPM remains fixed on the quantitative and qualitative objectives defined by the 2013 White Paper, whereas the international situation was quite different, with, for example, a heavy armored force limited to 200 combat tanks, an air force aligning only 185 fighters, and a fleet having only 15 frigates and 6 sub- attack sailors, while the overall format of the armies is established around 205.000 soldiers.

 The rest of this article is for subscribers only

 Articles with full free access are available in the "Free Articles" section.
 Subscribers have full access to News, Analysis and Summary articles.
 Articles in Archives (more than 2 years old) are reserved for professional subscribers.

 Monthly subscription at € 5,90 per month - Personal subscription at € 49,5 per year - Professional subscription at € 180 per year - Student subscription at € 25 per year - Excluding promotional code -

 Download theMobile Meta-Defense app for IOS or Android to be informed of new publications by notification.